 You can obviously just use the edge connector and the input video signals will be correct.
-(Remember, for the 10-wire edge connectors you need a jumper wire over pins 3 and 9 of the edge connector on the video mixer board)
+(Remember, for the 10-wire edge connectors you need the switch the jumper position to "9" on the video mixer board)

-If you wish to use the 6 pin header labelled with "TRS80-VIDEO-IN-1", a ground connection is also required for the video mixer to work.
+If you wish to use the 6 pin header labelled with "TRS80-VIDEO-IN-1/2", a ground connection is also required for the video mixer to work.
 You can apply the ground connection to any grounded pin available on the board.
-For example on pins 1, 3 or 5 of the "TRS80-VIDEO-IN-1" pin header.
+For example on pins 1, 3 or 5 of the "TRS80-VIDEO-IN-1/2" pin header.